NullandKale/ILGPUWiki/Tutorial_01.md

 ```

 ##### CPUAccelerator
-* requires no special hardware... well no more than c# does.
+* requires no special hardware... well no more than C# does.
 * requires: using ILGPU.CPU; and using ILGPU.Runtime;
 * basic constructing: Accelerator accelerator = context.CreateCPUAccelerator(0);